-Molecular genetics is the study of genes at a molecular level, from their structure and function to how they pass on information and make sure other processes in cells are regulated effectively.
+Molecular genetics is the study of genes at a molecular level.
+It's the study of their structure and function.
+Through this study, we see how they pass on information and how they make sure other processes in cells are regulated effectively.

-Our course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances, as well as gaining an understanding of the fundamentals of the field.
+Our Molecular Genetics BSc course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances.
+This will also help you gain an understanding of the fundamentals of the field.

 Throughout the duration of the course, you have the flexibility to pick modules that appeal to you, highlighting to future employers where your interests lie.

 At Levels 1 and 2, you’ll study a broad range of life sciences topics such as:

 - cell biology

 - molecular mechanisms and processes

 You will develop your practical skills such as laboratory skills, data analysis, and experiment design.
 This will prepare you for designing and carrying out projects later in your course.

 At Levels 3 and 4, you’ll focus more on key aspects of molecular genetics and topics like advanced gene regulation and expression, before completing an in-depth research project around one chosen area of the current world-class research in Life Sciences.